Showing posts with label communication. Show all posts

 "I think you're right!" she laughed.
 "You have a blessed day now!"

-Life would be a lot better for everybody, and maybe last a lot longer for some, if we talked things out before jumping to conclusions.
+Life would be a lot better for everybody, and maybe last a lot longer for some, if we listened and talked before jumping to conclusions.

 Sunday, October 16, 2016